shiroyuki/deferrable-py/README.md

       defer(lambda: delete_obj('alpha'))  # <-- defer the test obj deletion to the end
       ... # <-- the rest of the test
   ```
+  > Some test frameworks provide this mechanism.
+This is all about being framework-agnostic.
 * Handle the data temporarily.
   ```python
   from os import unlink